 Take a journey across the nation's shifting landscape, and experience India the way the locals do it.

-Soak-up India's treasures: Amritsar's Golden Temple, the frustrations and delights of Delhi, the serenity of the Himalayas, and the unparalleled majesty of Agra's Taj Mahal.
+Soak-up India's treasures: The Delights of Delhi, the serenity of the Himalayas, the bustling bazaars of Rajasthan, and the unparalleled majesty of Agra's Taj Mahal.

 + Day 1 - 2: Delhi